william57m/homekit-react-components/README.md

 ## Usage

-1. You first need to wrap your application with emotion ThemeProvider and pass the theme from the library.

-🚧 THIS IS HIGHLY SUBJECT TO CHANGE IN ORDER TO FACILITATE USERS 🚧
+1. Wrap your app with the theme provider.
+For now, no default theme are provided so you will need to inject the theme yourself.

 ```js
 import { ThemeProvider } from '@emotion/react';